 Intrigued by his amazing real life, the ABC television network developed and aired a TV series based on David’s life.
 The television series was called “Toma” and ran for one season.
 The following season the series was re-named “Baretta.”
 The show starred actor Robert Blake and ran for six seasons.
 David has also appeared on numerous radio and talk shows including The “Tonight Show with Johnny Carson” and “The Mike Douglas Show.”

 David retired from the Newark police department and started to lecture full time all over the country in the mid-1970s.
 To date, David has given over 15,000 lectures, authored six best sellers, and has reached millions with his message over the past 50 years.

 David Toma has received numerous honorary PhDs., humanitarian awards, and honors by some of the most prominent and influential organization and associations in the world, including the Four Chaplains Award given by the Vietnam Veterans of America and the White House.
 Toma was also nominated twice for the Nobel Peace Prize.

 In addition to the keynote speakers, the 200 Club will present Valor Awards to select first responders who have performed heroic acts above and beyond the call of duty.
 They are honored for facing imminent personal risk to his or her own life and performing impeccably to protect the public interest.

-Also at this year’s brunch, the Club will award more than $20,000 in higher education scholarships to the children of active-duty, retired, disabled or deceased Police, Fire and Rescue Personnel who work in Atlantic or Cape May County.
+Also, at this year’s brunch, the Club will award higher education scholarships to the children of active-duty, retired, disabled or deceased Police, Fire and Rescue Personnel who work in Atlantic or Cape May County.

-PROGRAM ADVERTISEMENT BOOK.
-Interested individuals or businesses can purchase ad space in the 33rd Anniversary Memorial Brunch program book, which is given to each attendee, by calling (609) 645-3800 or e-mailing firstname.lastname@example.org prior to February 23, 2018.
+PROGRAM ADVERTISEMENT BOOK: Interested individuals or businesses can purchase ad space in the 34th Anniversary Memorial Brunch program book by calling (609) 645-3800 or emailing firstname.lastname@example.org prior to February 15, 2019.